DrKrar/GeoEfficiency.jl/dev/manual/Physics_Model.md

 **see also:** [`CylDetector(CryRadius::Real, CryLength::Real)`](Physics_Model.md#GeoEfficiency.CylDetector).

-<a target='_blank' href='https://github.com/DrKrar/GeoEfficiency.jl/blob/d36ef5925419a816eb71145ceaab9acb8e4cffb7/src/Physics_Model.jl#L207-L216' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/DrKrar/GeoEfficiency.jl/blob/8f47899e8f15f4237d51d4c0e73027a14a8275aa/src/Physics_Model.jl#L207-L216' class='documenter-source'>source</a><br>

 !!! note
-    the positon of the source is reported relative to the detector anchoring point,  for a cylinder detector it is taking as a point in the plain surface nearest to the source  which lies on the detector axis of symmetry.
+    the position of the source is reported relative to the detector anchoring point,  for a cylinder detector it is taking as a point in the plain surface nearest to the source  which lies on the detector axis of symmetry.

 <a id='Bore-hole-Detector-1'></a>

 ## Bore-hole Detector

+To construct a bore-hole detector type `BoreDetector(CryRadius, CryLength, HoleRadius)`.

 <a id='GeoEfficiency.BoreDetector' href='#GeoEfficiency.BoreDetector'>#</a>
 **`GeoEfficiency.BoreDetector`** &mdash; *Type*.